Laura Manley - Head Teacher & English

 Dale is the school’s Director of Business Innovation.
 As well as teaching Business Studies and Innovation, he is a certified master-level life coach, who is passionate about connecting young people to the full spectrum of their potential, and what that might offer to the world as they move through their school years and beyond.
 He is also an Activities teacher, with a passion for football.
 Dale was a lecturer in Business Motivation, and Coaching and Mentoring, at Haaga Helia University of Helsinki.

 Simon Bowley - Geography & Deputy Head Teacher

 Growing up in Africa and the Middle East provided wonderful opportunities to experience a wide variety of culture and landscapes and this inspired him to pursue geography at International Baccalaureate level and then to read the subject at the University of Bristol.
 Simon has a wealth of experience teaching geography at secondary level and was previously Head of Geography at Torquay Girls' Grammar School.
 He is able to now share his love of the outdoors with students by offering the Duke of Edinburgh Award Scheme at TPS.

-Anna teaches music from Foundation to Year 11.
-We currently run both BTEC and GCSE Music.
+Anna teaches music from Year 7 to Year 11, including GCSE Music.
 In the lower school we study music from all over the world and from all periods in history up to the present day.
 Higher up the school we start to focus more on composition, using inspiration from different genres of music.